rsg5400/Intelligent_Scheduler/README.md

 # Intelligent_Scheduler

+## GOAL

-User Space Linux Job Scheduler w/ ML
+Create a User Space Linux Job Scheduler w/ ML.

+## Tech Stack

+This will be done in C++ while using python for ML portion